 |Year 6||How accurately is the Victorian era depicted through literature?||What has influenced our world the most since 1914- inventions, events or people?||What has influenced our world the most since 1914- inventions, events or people?|

 We use the Read Write Inc scheme, as of September 2019, to encourage and develop phonic knowledge.

 Sex Education: This is an integral part of the curriculum and is dealt with as necessary and for the appropriate age and maturity of the child.
 A general approach is developed through the curriculum in topics such as animals, families and growth.
 The school has a policy for a more structured approach to sex education in Year 6.
-Parent/carers have the right to withdraw children from these lessons.
+Parent/carers have the right to withdraw children from the PSHE aspects of these lessons.